ac-93/tactile_gym/README.md

 ### Installation ###
-This packages has only been developed and tested with Ubuntu 18.04 and python 3.8.
+This repo has only been developed and tested with Ubuntu 18.04 and python 3.8.

 ```
 # TODO: install via pypi